ts4475/Covid_Analysis/README.md

  **For the installation demo you can refer : https://youtu.be/5g0ZurU47jY**

 # Steps to fetch the data :
-For the installation demo you can refer : https://youtu.be/5g0ZurU47jY

 **Instructions for downloading the project:**